You are here

-The TGA, part of the Department of Health and Ageing, was established in 1989 as the main Australian Government entity responsible for ensuring that medicines and medical devices used by Australian consumers are evaluated and regulated before they reach the market and monitored once they are in use.
-The TGA administers The Therapeutic Goods ACT 1989 - the same Act under which it was established; it maintains the Australian Register of Therapeutic Goods (ARTG) and it plays an instrumental role in the Australian Government's implementation of the National Medicines Policy.
+TGA administers the Therapeutic Goods Act 1989 (The Act) - the same Act under which it was established.
+It maintains the Australian Register of Therapeutic Goods (ARTG) and plays an instrumental role in the Australian Government's implementation of the National Medicines Policy.

 The need for regulation that would protect citizens against possibly harmful drugs, potions and devices is not new - in fact, it is older than Australia itself.

 In colonial days there was legislation imposing controls on poisons, regulating pharmacists and attempting to limit some of the more outrageous claims made for patented medicines.
 These initiatives indicate an early recognition that the provision of medicines and other therapeutic goods could not continue in an unregulated climate.